zenphantom/ml-git/docs/first_project.md

-# Your 1st ML artefacts under ml-git management #
+# Your 1st ML artefacts under ML-Git management #

 We will divide this quick howto into 6 main sections: